3 Penny Stock ETFs to Watch in 2022

 You can potentially score big if you get in early and hold long-term.
 However, you should know about the high risks involved with these funds.
 First, let’s dive into the basics of penny stock ETFs…

 An exchange-traded fund (ETF) is a collection of securities that trade on an exchange.
 It can be a pool of stocks, commodities or bonds.
 These funds can give investors exposure to various markets and help minimize risk.
 They can also broaden your portfolio without having to spend a lot of time and effort on individual investments.

 You can invest in several penny stocks at once by investing in a microcap ETF.
 The stocks in the funds below are common shares of companies that trade at low prices (usually under $5).
 These funds are an alternative to investing directly in penny stocks.
 It’s less work.
-And it’s far less risky than investing in one company.
+Furthermore, it’s far less risky than investing in one company.

 3 Penny Stock ETFs to Consider